What To Look For In The Last Jobs Report Before The Elections

 Hiring

 A rebound in job creation in October is widely expected.
 Economists project the economy added around 200,000 jobs last month.
 That would be well above the 134,000 jobs racked up in September.
-That number was somewhat depressed compared to prior months due to Hurricane Florence, which ravaged the Carolinas.
+That number was somewhat depressed compared with prior months because of Hurricane Florence, which ravaged North and South Carolina.

 "The number of jobs added should stage a solid rebound after hurricane-related impacts dampened the last reading," said Mark Hamrick, Bankrate's senior economic analyst.